fraspass/meg/README.md

 ## Methodology

-The model and datasets are described in *Sanna Passino, F. and Heard, N. A. (2021+) "Mutually exciting point process graphs for modelling dynamic networks"* [arXiv](https://arxiv.org/abs/2102.06527).
+The model and datasets are described in *Sanna Passino, F. and Heard, N. A. (2021+) "Mutually exciting point process graphs for modelling dynamic networks"* ([arXiv preprint](https://arxiv.org/abs/2102.06527)).

 ## Understanding and running the code